-The Company has certain foreign operations.
 The Company's foreign operations are limited to a produce sourcing operation and residential real estate partnerships based in the United States.

-Drug Regulation
+Drug Regulation and Legislation

-The Company currently operates 348 in-store pharmacies and 75 freestanding pharmacies that are subject to risks associated with changes to federal and provincial legislation governing the sale of prescription drugs.
-Legislated changes to generic prescription drug prices and dispensing fees, which vary province by province, continued to impact the Company in fiscal 2016.
+The Company currently operates 352 in-store pharmacies and 74 freestanding pharmacies that are subject to risks associated with changes to federal and provincial legislation governing the sale of prescription drugs.
+Legislated changes to generic prescription drug prices and dispensing fees, which vary province by province, continued to impact the Company in fiscal 2017.
 In addition to provincial plan changes, third parties continue to advocate for changes to generic drug legislation in order to reduce drug plan costs.
-Changes to legislation affecting generic prescription drug prices, reimbursement rates for generic drugs, manufacturer allowance funding and dispensing fees are expected to continue the downward pressure on prescription drug sales.
-The Company will continue to identify opportunities to mitigate the negative impact these changes have on financial performance.
+Changes to regulations and legislation affecting generic prescription drug prices, reimbursement rates for generic drugs, manufacturer allowance funding, customer inducements and dispensing fees are expected to continue the downward pressure on prescription drug sales.
+The Company has and will continue to identify opportunities to mitigate the negative impact these changes have on financial performance.